voucherifyio/sdk-ruby-openapi-based/docs/CampaignsApi.md

 List Campaigns

 Retrieve a list of campaigns in a project.
 The campaigns are returned sorted by creation date, with the most recent campaigns appearing first.
-When you get a list of campaigns, you can optionally specify query parameters to customize the amount of campaigns returned per call using `limit`, which page of campaigns to return using `page`, sort the campaigns using the `order` query parameter and filter the results by the `campaign_type`.
+When you get a list of campaigns, you can optionally specify query parameters to customize the amount of campaigns returned per call using limit, which page of campaigns to return using page, sort the campaigns using the order query parameter and filter the results by the campaign_type.
 This method will return an error when trying to return a limit of more than 100 campaigns.

 ### Examples